Axway Open Banking

 Privacy concerns

-“Let’s remember what PSD2 is,” says Rune.
-“It’s releasing data that has been historically buried inside banks through regulation and payment laws that protected consumers from their financial data being used for anything.
+PSD2 released data that had been historically buried inside banks through regulation and payment laws that protected consumers from their financial data being used for anything.

-Even the banks couldn’t use the data they held, and I think banks still think that way, that they can’t use the data in the advisory of their customers.
-But PSD2 and GDPR changed all that.”
+Even the banks couldn’t use the data they held, and many banks have retained that mindset, that they can’t use the data in the advisory of their customers.
+But PSD2 and GDPR changed all that.

 There is no reason North American consumers will feel differently than their European peers.
 Progress in the technologies surrounding API security, identity, and consent is making these exchanges much more secure than just a few years ago and the benefits will ultimately outsmart the fear of privacy loss by a wide margin.

-At the same time, the Monetary Authority of Singapore and the Association of Banks in Singapore launched their Open Banking Playbook in 2017, with a clear focus on driving innovation.
+• The Monetary Authority of Singapore and the Association of Banks in Singapore launched their Open Banking Playbook in 2017, with a clear focus on driving innovation;

-In the case of Australia, open banking forms part of a much more ambitious plan by the government to give consumers control of their data across the whole economy.
+• In Australia, open banking forms part of a much more ambitious plan by the government to give consumers control of their data across the whole economy;

-The Consumer Data Right (CDR) will see the energy and telecommunications sector follow banking, which has already made its first steps in July 2019, in enabling customers to access and share data with trusted parties — data which they now legally own.
+Beyond open banking, governments around the world are expanding the scope to other segments of the economy.
+For instance, the Consumer Data Right (CDR) in Australia mentioned above saw the energy sector follow banking, with telecommunications still to come, enabling customers to access and share data with trusted parties — data which they now legally own.

 There is no turning back.
 Open banking and ultimately Open Everything is happening.
 Ultimately, banks must come to view APIs not as a side initiative to the wider organization, but as an entirely new form of distribution channel built on new business models, where developers are now a new kind of customer.